How to Get a SOC Analyst Job

 What team could provide an explanation for the traffic?

-The first scenario is an example of what you might be asked when applying for an entry level analyst role, while the second is a little more advanced.
+The first scenario exemplifies what you might be asked when applying for an entry-level analyst role, while the second is a little more advanced.
 Let’s go over what the interviewer is looking for.

 Scenario 1 is designed to identify if the applicant can be easily intimidated by senior leadership in your organization.
-Information security is the responsibility of all members of the organization; it should not be waived for the convenience of one senior leader.
+Information security is the responsibility of all organization members; it should not be waived for the convenience of one senior leader.
 The larger lesson here is about making risk-based decisions.
 A junior analyst should never assume the risk of policy exceptions.

-The interviewer will ask how the applicant will respond to the VP as it will showcase their experience with customer service.
-Customer service is another very important task of a SOC analyst.
-Whether working for an MSSP or for a company internal SOC, there will be times when interfacing with other teams will require the analyst to show a certain level of tact and professionalism.
-The third question helps the interviewer to understand the prioritization skills of the analyst.
-If an analyst is working with a VP, there is a high probability there is a procedure around communicating with senior leadership within the org.
+The interviewer will ask how the applicant will respond to the VP, as it will showcase their experience with customer service.
+Customer service is another critical task of a SOC analyst.
+Whether working for an MSSP or a company's internal SOC, there will be times when interfacing with other teams will require the analyst to show a certain level of tact and professionalism.
+The third question helps the interviewer understand the analyst's prioritization skills.
+If an analyst is working with a VP, there is a high probability that there is a procedure around communicating with senior leadership within the organization.

-Scenario 2 is designed to test the applicant’s critical thinking and technical knowledge while also providing the interviewer with insight to the applicant’s investigative reasoning.
-This scenario also gives insight to the most important quality of a SOC analyst; if you don’t know the answer, admit it.
-The last thing the SOC team needs is a “know-it-all”; they are dangerous and toxic to the workplace.
+Scenario 2 tests the applicant’s critical thinking and technical knowledge while providing the interviewer insight into the applicant’s investigative reasoning.
+This scenario also gives insight into the most essential quality of a SOC analyst: if you don’t know the answer, admit it.
+The SOC team's last need is a “know-it-all”; they are dangerous and toxic to the workplace.
 If this article teaches you one thing, let it be this lesson.
 There will be questions you can’t answer, and that’s fine.
 The worst thing you can do is give a wrong answer with the confidence that you are 100% correct.

-Remember that the above scenarios are examples only; each interviewer will use their own set of questions.
-The goal remains the same, to locate and select the best applicant for the position.
+Remember that the above scenarios are examples; each interviewer will use their own questions.
+The goal remains the same: to locate and select the best applicant for the position.
 Our goal is to assist you in becoming that applicant.
-The following are a few tricks and tips to help you become that “best applicant” for the position:
+The following are a few tricks and tips to help you become the “best applicant” for the position:

 Summary

-The most important thing we want you to take out of this article is that you have tools to help you find a job.
-Use job boards, network with others in your area and online, and study to understand the answers to the common interview questions.
+The most important thing we want you to take away from this article is that you have the tools to help you find a job.
+Use job boards, network with others in your area and online, and study to understand the answers to the typical interview questions.
 The job market is growing fast, but in the future, the skills for analysts will change as SOC automation and the cloud begin to mature.
-The resources that I’ve explained will be even more valuable to you as you move forward in time.
+As you move forward, the resources I’ve explained will be even more valuable to you.

 One last thing to end this article.
 You are entering the world of “cybersecurity”.
 Cybersecurity is defined as, “measures taken to protect a computer or computer system (as on the Internet) against unauthorized access or attack” This is always correctly spelled as one word to denote a profession, a practice, even an industry.